 How Does a Mesh Network Work?

 Each node functions as a “mini-router,” which lets your users connect to them.
-This way, employees can connect to the nearest one node instead of everyone connecting to a single router that could be far away from their desk.
+This way, employees can connect to the nearest node instead of everyone connecting to a single router that could be far away from their desk.

 Benefits of Using Wi-Fi with Multiple Access Points